The Twitch Graveyard

 • ☠️ Moments: February 2022 - October 2023

-Moments were an alternate clipping function aimed at marking key things on someone's stream.
-In essence, they wanted to create some kind of FOMO about having missed out on something special.
-Baring that FOMO, though, Moments lacked any kind of real utility or compelling use case.
+Moments were an alternate clipping function marking key events on someone's stream.
+Essentially, they wanted to create some kind of FOMO about missing out on something special.
+Baring that FOMO, though, Moments lacked any real utility or compelling use case.
 Understandably, they were shut down due to 'lack of use' despite only ever having been tested in limited beta.

 • ☠️ Twitch Studio for Mac: June 2020 to September 2023

-Twitch Studio for Mac brought the first-party streaming software to Mac users, after community feedback requested it.
-Unfortunately, according to Twitch, usage has remained low, accounting for no more than 0.5% of streamers.
+Twitch Studio for Mac brought the first-party streaming software to Mac users after community feedback requested it.
+Unfortunately, according to Twitch, usage has remained low, accounting for at most 0.5% of streamers.
 It was shut down on September 19th, 2023.

 • ☠️ The Mature Tag: February 2014 - May 2023